Grigory Yaroslavtsev: Early education

 Yaroslavtsev was born in St. Petersburg, then Leningrad, in 1987.
 Through 2002, Yaroslavtsev attended the St. Petersburg Classical Gymnasium, a gymnasium focused on the classics with core subjects of Latin and Ancient Greek, English, German, and mathematics.
 Yaroslavtsev next attended Physics and Technology School in St. Petersburg, a high school founded by Zhores Alferov, the recipient of the 2000 Nobel Prize in Physics.
 There he was supported by a Siemens Fellowship and graduated in 2004.

 Yaroslavtsev entered the Physics and Technology Department at St. Petersburg Polytechnic University with the first result on the entry exam, and completed his B.S. in 2008.
 In 2010, Yaroslavtsev received his M.S. from St. Petersburg Academic University of the Russian Academy of Sciences as the first student in a theoretical computer science pilot program.
 The pilot program was founded by faculty at the St. Petersburg Department of Steklov Institute of Mathematics of Russian Academy of Sciences.
 Yaroslavtsev's masters thesis was supervised by Edward Hirsch, the Acting Head of the Laboratory of Mathematical Logic at the Steklov Institute.

 Competitive programming

 Yaroslavtsev was active through 2011 in international programming competitions.
-He was one of 24 world finalists in algorithms in the 2010 TopCoder Open competition and is a member of the TCO hall of fame.
+He was the only competitor representing the United States among the 24 world finalists in the 2010 TopCoder Open algorithms competition in Las Vegas and is a member of the TCO hall of fame.
 Yaroslavtsev helped prepare Team USA for the International Olympiad in Informatics in 2011 and coached the high school team of the Physics and Technology School in 2009, when the team placed first in St. Petersburg.